The Godfather Part III: Writing

+Casting

-Al Pacino, Diane Keaton, and Talia Shire reprised their roles from the first two films.
-According to Coppola's audio commentary on the film in The Godfather DVD Collection, Robert Duvall refused to take part unless he was paid a salary comparable to Pacino's.
-In 2004, on the CBS program 60 Minutes, Duvall said, "if they paid Pacino twice what they paid me, that's fine, but not three or four times, which is what they did."
-When Duvall dropped out, Coppola rewrote the screenplay to portray Tom Hagen as having died before the story begins and created the character B. J. Harrison, played by George Hamilton, to replace the Hagen character in the story.
+Al Pacino, Diane Keaton and Talia Shire reprised their roles from the first two films, with Pacino accepting an $8 million salary.
+According to Coppola's audio commentary in the film in The Godfather DVD Collection, Robert Duvall refused to take part unless he was paid a salary comparable to the $6 million earned by Pacino in the previous film.
+In 2004, on the CBS program 60 Minutes, Duvall said, "If they paid Pacino twice what they paid me, that's fine, but not three or four times, which is what they did."
+When Duvall dropped out, Coppola rewrote the screenplay to portray Tom Hagen as having died before the story begins, and created the character B. J. Harrison, played by George Hamilton, to replace the Hagen character and portray a role smaller than Michael Corleone's attorney in the story.
 Coppola stated that, to him, the movie feels incomplete "without [Robert] Duvall's participation".
 According to Coppola, had Duvall agreed to take part in the film, the Hagen character would have been heavily involved in running the Corleone charities.
-Duvall confirmed in a 2010 interview that he never regretted the decision of turning down his role.
+Duvall confirmed in a 2010 interview that he never regretted the decision of turning down the role.

-The first draft of a script had been written by Dean Riesner in 1979, based on a story by Mario Puzo.
-This script centered around Michael Corleone's son, Anthony, a naval officer working for the CIA, and the Corleone family's involvement with a plot to assassinate a Central American dictator.
-Almost none of the elements of this early script carried over to the final film, but one scene from the filmin which two men break into Vincent's houseexists in the Riesner draft and is nearly unchanged.

-Julia Roberts was originally cast as Mary but dropped out due to scheduling conflicts.
-Madonna wanted to play the role, but Coppola felt she was too old for the part.
+Julia Roberts was originally cast as Mary, but dropped out due to scheduling conflicts.
+Madonna wanted to play the role, but Coppola felt that she was too old for the part.
 Rebecca Schaeffer was set to audition, but was murdered by an obsessed fan.
-Winona Ryder dropped out of the film at the last minute due to nervous exhaustion.
+Winona Ryder was cast in the role and started filming her part, but dropped out after a few weeks into production due to commitments with Mermaids (1990) and nervous exhaustion.

+Coppola considered replacing Ryder with either Madonna, Annabella Sciorra or Laura San Giacomo.
 Ultimately, Sofia Coppola, the director's daughter, was given the role of Michael Corleone's daughter.
-Her much-criticized performance resulted in her father being accused of nepotism, a charge Coppola denies in the commentary track, asserting that, in his opinion, critics, "beginning with an article in Vanity Fair," were "using [my] daughter to attack me," something he finds ironic in light of the film's denouement when Mary pays the ultimate price for her father's sins.
+Her much-criticized performance resulted in her father being accused of nepotism, a charge that Coppola denies in the commentary track, asserting that, in his opinion, critics, "beginning with an article in Vanity Fair," were "using [my] daughter to attack me," something that he finds ironic in light of the film's denouement, in which Mary pays the ultimate price for her father's sins.
+Andy Garcia was cast as Vincent over Alec Baldwin.

-As an infant, Sofia Coppola had played Michael Corleone's infant nephew in The Godfather, during the climactic baptism/murder montage at the end of that film (Sofia Coppola also appeared in The Godfather Part II, as a small immigrant child in the scene where the nine-year-old Vito Corleone arrives by steamer at Ellis Island).
+As an infant, Sofia Coppola had played Michael Corleone's infant nephew in The Godfather, during the climactic baptism/murder montage at the end of that film (Sofia Coppola also appears in The Godfather Part II as a small immigrant child, in which nine-year-old Vito Corleone arrives by steamer at Ellis Island).
 The character of Michael's sister Connie is played by Francis Ford Coppola's sister, Talia Shire.
-Other Coppola relatives with cameos in the film included the director's mother, father (who wrote and conducted much of the music in the film), uncle, and granddaughter Gia.
+Other Coppola relatives with cameos in the film include Coppola's mother, father (who wrote and conducted much of the music in the film), uncle and granddaughter Gia.